 What need does it serve?

 Though the Stanford Open Policing Project, the predecessor of Big Local News, had a national sweep, it was rooted in local data.
 Likewise, Big Local News rests on the belief that the best investigative stories often come from local reporters.
-The project will collect local data to discover the regional or national patterns which could yield stories with even greater impact.
+The project collects local data to discover the regional or national patterns which can yield stories with even greater impact.

-“We’ll go after data sets that are hard to obtain because they’re kept in disparate, scattered locations by multiple jurisdictions,” said Stanford computational journalist Cheryl Phillips, who will lead Big Local News and incorporate the work into her teaching as the Lorry I. Lokey Visiting Professor in Professor Journalism.
+“We’ll go after data sets that are hard to obtain because they’re kept in disparate, scattered locations by multiple jurisdictions,” said Stanford computational journalist Cheryl Phillips, who is leading Big Local News and has incorporated the work into her teaching as the Lorry I. Lokey Visiting Professor in Professor Journalism.

 What’s involved from a technology standpoint?

-The data collected will come in myriad formats, from spreadsheets to PDFs to complex relational databases.
-Big Local News will hold the data first in a separate server and then convert the information to a common format.
+The data collected comes in myriad formats, from spreadsheets to PDFs to complex relational databases.
+Big Local News holds the data first in a separate server and then converts the information to a common format.
 A key partner is the Stanford Digital Repository, which collects metadata as well as the data itself and is mirrored to ensure nothing is lost.
 Putting the data into the repository guarantees preservation and promotes sharing.

 Storing the data is straightforward.
-Each data set in the Stanford Digital Repository will have its own persistent url, making it easy for a news organization to provide data for deposit and then use that url to share the information with its readers.
-The repository will hold both the raw data and processed data, as well as extensive read-me files and in some cases notebooks with the underlying code.
+Each data set in the Stanford Digital Repository has its own persistent url, making it easy for a news organization to provide data for deposit and then use that url to share the information with its readers.
+The repository holds both the raw data and processed data, as well as extensive read-me files and in some cases notebooks with the underlying code.

-A public-facing website will provide an easy interface for selecting and downloading the data one wants.
+A public-facing website is being developed to provide an easy interface for selecting and downloading the data one wants.
 The site also will feature tutorials and story recipes, or how-to guides, from journalists who have successfully used the data in question.

 “Once the data are collected, processed and disseminated, we will help journalists complete that last mile – taking the data and finding and developing stories,” Phillips said.